gait-ai/gait/resources/welcome.md

 # Getting Started with gait

-Welcome to Gait Copilot, your intelligent companion for storing and sharing copilot conversations in VS Code or Cursor!
+Welcome to gait, your intelligent companion for storing and sharing copilot conversations in VS Code or Cursor!

 ## Features